 SC Unlimited Cashback Card v.
 HSBC Advance Card

 HSBC Advance Card maximises cashback with no fee for affluent HSBC Advance banking customers who spend S$3,500/month.
 Advance banking customers earn flat 3.5% cashback capped at S$125/month–up to S$1,500 annual earning potential.
 To earn the equivalent, SC Unlimited Cashback Cardholders would need to spend S$8,333+/month.
 While HSBC Advance Card offers just 2.5% cashback capped at S$70/month for non-Advance customers, this rate is still higher than SC Unlimited Cashback Card’s 1.5% rate.
 Ultimately, the latter is best fit for the highest spenders looking to avoid earning caps altogether.

 SC Unlimited Cashback Card v.
 Citi SMRT Card

 Citi SMRT Card is similar to SC Unlimited Cashback Card in offering EZ-Link compatibility (with a bonus 2% rebate on Auto Top-Ups), but is better suited to those with a modest budget seeking everyday cashback.
-After just S$300 minimum spend, cardholders earn up to 5% rebates on coffee and fast food, groceries, and cinemas; 3% on online shopping; and 2% on health and wellness.
+Cardholders earn up to 5% rebates on coffee and fast food, groceries, and cinemas; 3% on online shopping; and 2% on health and wellness, all with no minimum spend requirement.
 While rebates rates are higher than SC Unlimited Cashback Card’s, they are limited to select categories and merchants, and earnings are capped at just S$50/month.
 Young professionals can easily earn on daily expenses with Citi SMRT Card, but affluent spenders would likely feel restrained and might instead opt for SC Unlimited Cashback Card.